maroxtn/maroxtn.github.io/README.md

 ![rank](image/rank.PNG)
 ## **Attention types comparison**
 The goal behind this project was to compare between [RNN using Bahdanau attention](https://arxiv.org/abs/1409.0473) translation, and Transformer translation, in terms of attention weights and translation quality.
-Both models had only one layer, similar in network size, same training data, same number of epochs.
+Both models had only one layer, similar in network size, training data, and number of epochs.
 The code is available [here](https://github.com/maroxtn/Transformer-vs-bahdanau-attention).
 The code is fully reproducible.
 &nbsp;

 ![rank](image/1.gif)